-• An approved hash function shall be employed (whether alone or as the primitive used by HMAC) in the implementation of a one-step or two-step key-derivation method only if its output block length (in bits) is greater than or equal to s.
+- An approved hash function shall be employed (whether alone or as the primitive used by HMAC) in the implementation of a one-step or two-step key-derivation method only if its output block length (in bits) is greater than or equal to s. - For the purposes of implementing one-step key derivation only: KMAC128 shall be employed only in instances where s is 128 bits or less.
+KMAC256 shall be employed only in instances where s is 256 bits or less.
+(However, see the note below.)

-- For the purposes of implementing one-step key derivation only: KMAC128 shall be employed only in instances where s is 128 bits or less; KMAC256 shall be employed only in instances where s is 256 bits or less.
-(See, however, the note below.) - For the purposes of implementing two-step key derivation only: AES-CMAC shall be employed only in instances where s is 128 bits or less.
+For the purposes of implementing two-step key derivation only: AES-CMAC shall be employed only in instances where s is 128 bits or less.
 (See the note following Table 5.)

-Tables 1 through 5 (in Sections 4.1 and 5.1) can be consulted to determine which hash functions and/or MAC algorithms are approved for use when a key-derivation method specified in this Recommendation is used by an approved key-establishment scheme to support a targeted security strength of s bits.
+Tables 1 through 5 (in Sections 4.1 and 5.1) can be consulted to determine which hash functions and/or MAC algorithms are approved for use when a key-derivation method specified in this

+Recommendation is used by an approved key-establishment scheme to support a targeted security

+706 strength of s bits.

-Note: At the time of publication of this Recommendation, a key-establishment scheme implemented in accordance with either [SP 800-56A] or [SP 800-56B] can have a targeted security strength of at most 256 bits.
+Note: At the time of publication of this Recommendation, a key-establishment scheme implemented in accordance with either [SP 800-56A] or [SP 800-56B] can have a targeted security strength of 256 bits at most.

-8 Further Discussion
+710 8 Further Discussion

-In this section, the following issues are discussed:
+711 In this section, the following issues are discussed:

-8.1 Using a Truncated Hash Function
+712 8.1 Using a Truncated Hash Function

-SHA-224, SHA-512/224, SHA-512/256 and SHA-384 are among the approved hash functions specified in [FIPS 180].
-SHA-224 is a truncated version of SHA-256, while SHA-512/224, SHA-512/256, and SHA-384 are truncated versions of SHA-512.
-(Each of these truncated versions uses a specific initial chaining value, which is different from the initial chaining value used by the untruncated version.)
-In applications that require a relatively long bit string of derived keying material, implementing the key-derivation methods specified in this Recommendation with a truncated version of a hash function may be less efficient than using the corresponding untruncated version (i.e., SHA-256 or SHA-512).
+713 SHA-224, SHA-512/224, SHA-512/256, and SHA-384 are among the approved hash functions 714 specified in [FIPS 180].
+SHA-224 is a truncated version of SHA-256, while SHA-512/224, SHA-715 512/256, and SHA-384 are truncated versions of SHA-512.
+(Each of these truncated versions uses 716 a specific initial chaining value, which is different from the initial chaining value used by the 717 untruncated version.)
+In applications that require a relatively long bit string of derived keying 718 material, implementing the key-derivation methods specified in this Recommendation with a 719 truncated version of a hash function may be less efficient than using the corresponding untruncated 720 version (i.e., SHA-256 or SHA-512).

-8.2 The Choice of a Salt Value
+721 8.2 The Choice of a Salt Value

-In this Recommendation, the MAC algorithms employed either in a one-step key-derivation method or in the randomness-extraction step of a two-step key derivation method use a salt value as a MAC key (see Sections 4 and 5).
-This Recommendation does not require the use of a randomly selected salt value.
-In particular, if there is no means to select a salt value and share it with all of the participants during a key-establishment transaction, then this Recommendation specifies that a predetermined default (e.g., all-zero) byte string be used as the salt value.
-The benefits of using "random" salt values, when possible, are discussed (briefly) in Section 3.1 ("To salt or not to salt.") of [RFC 5869], and in greater detail in [LNCS 6223].
+722 In this Recommendation, the MAC algorithms employed either in a one-step key-derivation 723 method or in the randomness-extraction step of a two-step key-derivation method use a salt value 724 as a MAC key (see Sections 4 and 5).
+This Recommendation does not require the use of a randomly 725 selected salt value.
+In particular, if there are no means to select a salt value and share it with all of 726 the participants during a key-establishment transaction, then this Recommendation specifies that 727 a predetermined default (e.g., all-zero) byte string be used as the salt value.
+The benefits of using "random" salt values when possible are discussed (briefly) in Section 3.1 ("To salt or not to salt") 728 729 of [RFC 5869] and in greater detail in [LNCS 6223].

-8.3 MAC Algorithms used for Extraction and Expansion
+730 8.3 MAC Algorithms used for Extraction and Expansion